 This was the story which was by mistake rated as false – https://www.vishvasnews.com/health/fact-check-post-claiming-caripill-cures-dengue-in-48-hours-is-misleading-2/

 Manager Quality check Pallavi Mishra is the Quality Check Manager at Jagran New Media and works as a fact-checker and proof-reader.
 Her specialization is verifying, re-checking and adding value to the stories.
-She is a media professional with over 8 years of experience in digital media.
+She is a media professional with over 10 years of experience in digital media.
 Before joining Jagran News Media, Pallavi has worked with media houses such as NDTV, India Today and IANS.
 She attended a 5-day Fact-Check and News Verification training conducted by a Google certified trainer.
-She is also a recipient of Crowdtangle training and Hands-on Fact-Checking: A Short Course – Poynter University’s eLearning course.
+She has also completed Hands-on Fact-Checking: A Short Course – Poynter University’s eLearning course.

 1: July 03, 2019